VIP Calculator

 Risks Associated with Being Underweight

-Low BMI may indicate nutritional insufficiency or underlying health concerns that require medical attention.
-Being significantly underweight can compromise multiple body systems and increase vulnerability to various health complications.
+Low BMI may indicate nutritional insufficiency or underlying health concerns.
+Being significantly underweight can compromise multiple body systems.

 • •Nutritional deficiencies including iron, vitamin B12, and folate